timf34/Software-Design-Prototype-/README.md

 The main organization system for the screens within the app.
 Bottom tab system consists of 5 main tabs Explore, User, Settings, Login, and RegisterScreen.

 ## TODO:
-- [ ] .gitignore doesn't seem to be working!
+- [x] .gitignore doesn't seem to be working!
+  - Here was the solution: https://stackoverflow.com/questions/25436312/gitignore-not-working#:~:text=To%20untrack%20every%20file%20that%20is%20now%20in%20your

 - [ ] Location functionality.
 Need to get the permission to use the location of the device, and then add a field to the items in the database for their location (which I should be able to automatically fetch with a built in function).
 Jan talks about it here: